HAWAIIAN TRAIL AND MOUNTAIN CLUB BYLAWS

 6. New business

-4. Twenty-five (25) regular members present at any meeting of the general membership shall constitute a quorum for the transaction of business.
+4. Twenty-five (25) regular members present at any meeting of the general membership constitute a quorum for the transaction of business.

 ARTICLE VIII: COMMITTEES